 Autobiographical?
 Well yes, inevitably, it’s about my life, at some level.
 It’s filled with my thoughts about things.
 And yet when I’m in the middle of it, I forget about everything, about myself and about friends and things that have happened.
 That might sound as if I’m talking about inspiration, but it’s not that. … I just get the bits of paint down and hope they suggest a way I can make something that looks as if it’s come directly off the nervous system.

-If I could draw my emotions, my soul, my psyche, at times it might indeed look a bit like a Bacon portrait.
+If I could draw my emotions, my soul, my psyche, it might indeed look like a Bacon portrait.
 Mechanical, human, and dreamlike.
 Or at least a reflection in a metal shaving mirror.

 But that’s not how I appear.
 What about appearance?